alecamcr/Immigration-RSE/README.md

 	version: 1.0.
 	date-released: '2023-06-04'

-The information for citation can be used from the [cff file](CITATION.cff) in the root folder
+The information for citation can be used from the [.cff file](CITATION.cff) in the root folder

 # Contact information